Tree-based Focused Web Crawling with Reinforcement Learning: Experimental Setup

-In this section, we assess the effectiveness of TRES through experiments on real-world data and comparisons with state-of-the-art crawlers.
-In particular, the experiments are on the following topics: (a) Sports, (b) Food, (c) Hardware, all belonging to Open Directory Project (Dmoz)\footnote{\href{https://dmoz-odp.org/}{https://dmoz-odp.org/}}, which has been used widely for crawling evaluation \cite{10.1007/s11280-015-0349-x, 10.1007/s11280-015-0331-7, Elaraby2019ANA, BATSAKIS20091001}.
+In this section, we evaluate the effectiveness of TRES through experiments on \textit{online, real-world data} from the Web and carry out comparisons with state-of-the-art focused crawling methods.
+All crawling experiments are conducted \textit{in an online manner} and not on curated datasets.
+In particular, the experiments are on the following topic settings: (a) Sports, (b) Food, (c) Hardware.
+We note that these topics also belong to Open Directory Project (Dmoz)\footnote{https://dmoz-odp.org/}, which has been widely used as a reference for crawling evaluation \cite{10.1007/s11280-015-0349-x, 10.1007/s11280-015-0331-7, Elaraby2019ANA, BATSAKIS20091001}.
 Dmoz indexes about five million URLs covering a wide range of topics \cite{10.1007/s11280-015-0349-x}.
-Note that each topic is not equally represented by URLs in Dmoz; we assume a topic is as difficult to be crawled as it is to be found in Dmoz.
-Therefore, we expect the Hardware domain to be the most difficult of the three.
+Each of these topics is not equally represented by URLs in Dmoz; we assume a topic is as difficult to be crawled as it is to be found in Dmoz.
+Therefore, we expect the Hardware topic to be the most difficult of the three.

-Unlike common (but less realistic) experimental settings, such as \cite{10.1145/1242572.1242632, Suebchua2017EfficientTF}, that use a lot of seeds, for each experiment we utilize \textit{a single seed} and average results from 10 different single-seed crawling runs.
-Seeds are selected using Google search and are not connected to each other.
-In other words, none of the seeds contains a hyperlink to any other seed.
+Unlike common (but less realistic) experimental settings, such as \cite{10.1145/1242572.1242632, Suebchua2017EfficientTF, bifulco2021intelligent}, that use a lot of seeds, for each experiment we utilize \textit{a single seed} and average results from 10 different single-seed crawling runs.
+Seeds are selected using a Google search with the condition that they are not connected to each other.
+In other words, none of the seeds has an outlink to any other seed.

-The training set of irrelevant web pages, $D_{tr}^{(C')}$, consists of URLs from 10 Dmoz supertopics: Arts, Business, Computers, Health, News, Recreation, Reference, Science and Sports.
-In cases where the relevant topic, $C$, is one of the aforementioned supertopics (e.g. Sports), we remove its web pages from the training set of irrelevant web pages.
-One the other hand, similar to \cite{10.1145/3308558.3313709}, if the relevant topic, $C$, is a subcategory of one of these supertopics (e.g. Food and Hardware), there is only a small chance that the web pages of the supertopics belong to the target topic.
-Specifically, we use approximately $1200$ and $1800$ samples for the training set of relevant web pages, $D_{tr}^{(C)}$, and for each supertopic in $D_{tr}^{(C')}$, respectively.